Last Updated on: 25th November 2023, 11:12 pm

-It’s okay to give aloe vera gel/juice to your parrot regularly but don’t exceed the stated dose.
+Regularly giving the parrot aloe vera gel/juice is okay, but don’t exceed the stated dosage.

-In addition to giving aloe vera orally, it can be administered externally in the form of a spray.
-Spray aloe vera helps treat wounds and prevent feather picking.
+In addition to giving aloe vera orally, it can be administered externally as a spray.
+Aloe vera spray can help treat wounds and prevent feather-destructive behavior.

 How to Make Aloe Vera Spray for Parrots

-Some health stores make ready-made aloe sprays, so you could consider buying one.
-Always check the ingredients list to check that nothing toxic for parrots has been added.
+Some health stores make ready-made aloe sprays.
+Always check the ingredients list to ensure nothing toxic for parrots has been added.

-If you want to make your aloe spray, there are two recipes:
+If you want to make an aloe spray, there are 2 types:

-To make this spray, combine the ingredients.
-Aim for three parts water to one part aloe juice.
-Remember to choose a good-quality aloe vera juice that is free from additives.
+To make a spray, combine the ingredients.
+Aim for 3 parts water to 1 part aloe juice.
+Choose a quality aloe vera juice free from additives.

-- One large piece of aloe vera leaf (skin and sap removed)
+- 1 large piece of aloe vera leaf (skin and sap removed).

-To create this aloe vera recipe, follow these instructions:
+To create this aloe vera spray, follow these instructions:

 - Add the filtered water to the glass jar.

-- Add the aloe vera leaf and place it in the fridge for 24 hours.
+- Add the aloe vera leaf.
+Then, put it in the fridge for 24 hours.

-Most parrots tolerate being sprayed very well, and many love it.
-If you’re targeting wounds or broken nails specifically, it may be better to apply aloe gel directly rather than use the spray.
+Most parrots tolerate being sprayed well, and many love it.
+Applying aloe gel rather than spray is recommended if you’re targeting minor wounds or broken claws.